January 27, 2023

 Quarantine after exposure:

-The following residents must quarantine in their apartments following known exposure:
+However, the following residents must quarantine in their apartments following known exposure:

-- Independent Living residents who are unable or decline to wear a mask as recommended for 10 days following exposure.
+- Residents of Assisted Living, Long-Term Care, and Memory Support units who are unable or decline to wear a mask as recommended for 10 days following exposure.

-- Independent Living residents who are severely immunocompromised.
+- Residents who are severely immunocompromised.

-- Residents who complete the tests described above with all negative tests and no development of symptoms may exit quarantine on day 7 and continue to wear a mask until day 10.
+- Residents who complete the tests described above with all negative tests and no development of symptoms may exit quarantine on day 5 and continue to wear a mask until day 10.

 A resident who tests positive or develops any symptoms during this period will move to the isolation protocol below.